7 types of violence you should know about

 Victim-blaming is when the victim of sexual violence is somehow blamed, rather than it being entirely the fault of the person who was abusive.

-After hearing about a sexual assault some people might ask, 'Why were they out alone at night?', 'Were they drunk?' or 'What were they wearing?'
-What they should really be asking is why did the person who was abusive act the way that they did.
+After hearing about a sexual assault some people might ask, "why were they out alone at night?", "were they drunk?: or "what were they wearing?"

 Here are some examples of rape myths and victim-blaming and why they're not true: